Darkatek7/AmazonBot/README.md

 * Run the installer (setup.exe) from install folder.
 (Your Anti-Virus might give you a warning as the installer isn't signed)

 ## After installing Chrome Driver, Google Chrome and .Net Framework please open your Google Chrome Webbrowser and open the amazon website
+* Open your chrome browser and make sure in the to right corner (under profiles) it says guest or not signed in.
 * Now **_log into the website_** and make sure you click the stay signed in options.
-* Change your Amazon language to german or english or else it might not work!
+* Change your Amazon language to german or english or complex products will not work!

 ## Run Bot:
 * Run "AmazonDE_Bot" Program from the path you specified.(Also Desktop or Start Menu)